uriel0byte/Learning-Vault/Content_Strategy.md

     * Slide 2-3: The problem and the tool.
     * Slide 4: The technical execution (screenshots).
     * Slide 5: Takeaways and CTA.

 ---

+## The Hybrid Playbook
+Keep your Content_Strategy.md, GitHub repository, and LinkedIn carousels strictly in English.
+For YouTube, you can either push yourself to speak English to build global authority immediately, or speak Thai but hardcode high-quality English subtitles alongside English titles and descriptions.
+This captures the local recruiter market while keeping the global door wide open.

+---